The Internship Employment Permit replaces the old Internship class of Work Permit Employment Permit.

 Criteria for eligibility

-The Department of Business, Enterprise and Innovation examine a number of criteria when assessing Employment Permit applications:
+The Department of Enterprise, Trade and Employment examine a number of criteria when assessing Employment Permit applications:

 - Remuneration must be National Minimum Wage or higher.

-- The internship must be in respect of one of the employments on the Highly Skilled Eligible Occupations List.
+- The internship must be in respect of one of the employments on the Critical Skills Occupations List.

-- The course of study must be wholly or substantially concerned with the skills shortages identified on the Highly Skilled Eligible Occupations List.
+- The course of study must be wholly or substantially concerned with the skills shortages identified on the Critical Skills Occupations List.

 - It must be a requirement for the completion of that course of study, to obtain experience in the practice of those skills or qualifications, in an employment that requires the practice of those skills or qualifications.